-Section 51 - Transition for existing transactions that remain in place in accordance with their original terms value of a derivative, differing cash flows, change to the method of settlement or creation of upfront payments).
+The fair dealing obligation (section 9 [Fair dealing]) applies to transactions executed prior to the Effective Date that remain in place in accordance with their original terms after the Effective Date (e.g., no material amendment or modification which would result in a significant change in the value of a derivative, differing cash flows, change to the method of settlement or creation of upfront payments).
 Derivatives are not point-in-time specific transactions.
 There are ongoing relationships and obligations between the parties following implementation of the Instrument.